ethandcosta/ImageManipulator/README.md

 - class VerticalFlipTest:
   Tests the methods of the VerticalFlip class

+- class BlurTest:
+  Tests the methods of the Blur class

+- class SharpenTest:
+  Tests the methods of the Sharpen class

+- class SepiaTest:
+  Tests the methods of the Sepia class

+- class GreyscaleTest:
+  Tests the methods of the Greyscale class, tests are the same as luma-component

 - class UtilsTest:
   Tests the methods of the util class